jax-ml/jax/docs/301/cookbook.md

 ```

 In fact, the callable returned by `jax.vjp` is a first-class value in its
-own right — a pytree whose leaves are the saved residuals — which you can
+own right, a pytree whose leaves are the saved residuals.
+You can use it to
-use to split the forward and backward passes into separately compiled
+split the forward and backward passes into separately compiled functions,
-functions, schedule them yourself, and control what gets saved.
-That's the
+schedule them yourself, and control what gets saved.
+That's the subject of
-subject of {doc}`vjp-objects`.
+{doc}`vjp-objects`.

 (jax-301-complex)=
 ## Complex numbers and differentiation